Skip to Main Content

 Morning:

-This morning, we will have a class on climate change.
-The lecture will give an environmental perspective of the area's historical land development.
-We will also hear about the impacts of Hurricane Katrina and it’s aftermath, as well as the catastrophic ecosystem collapse occurring along the southern border of the state and how that has impacted marginalized communities.
-Following the lecture, we will make our way by motor coach to the 9th Ward to the Tate, Etienne, Prevost (TEP) Center.
-A pioneer in Civil Rights history, at the age of 6, Dr. Tate was one of the first African American girls to integrate into a white school system.
-It caused such an uproar, she and two other girls had to be escorted by U.S. marshals to go to their elementary school (McDonogh 19).
-At the TEP Center, we will have a guided tour and talk by either Dr. Leona Tate or one of her colleagues on her experience, as well as the TEP's Center's initiative to combat racism and educate people about Civil Rights history.
+At the hotel, we will have a class on climate change.
+The lecture will give an environmental perspective of the area’s historical land development.
+We will also hear about the impacts of Hurricane Katrina and its aftermath, as well as the catastrophic ecosystem collapse occurring along the southern border of the state and how that has impacted marginalized communities.
+Following the lecture, we will make our way by motorcoach to the 9th Ward and the Tate, Etienne, Prevost (TEP) Center.
+A pioneer in Civil Rights history, at the age of 6, Leona Tate was one of the first African American girls to integrate into a white school system.
+It caused such an uproar that she and two other girls had to be escorted by U.S. marshals to go to their elementary school (McDonogh 19).
+At the TEP Center, at the former site of the McDonough 19 Elementary School, we will have a field trip and talk by either Dr. Tate or one of her colleagues on her experience, as well as the TEP Center’s initiative to combat racism and educate people about Civil Rights history.

 Lunch: